henkbirkholz/ietf-scosi/draft-ietf-scosi.md

 #  Security Considerations

-TODO There are, validation, denial of service, counterfeit, etc.
+TODO There are: validation, denial of service, counterfeit, etc.

 #  Acknowledgements